You want smart political talk without the meltdowns?

 And I'm thinking, yeah, no, I just ignore him.

-I'm like, yeah, yeah, no, we don't.
+I'm like, yeah, no, we don't.

-And then he's like, No, we really need to rehearse the scene.
+And then he's like, no, we really need to rehearse the scene.

 I'm like, Al, it's not SNL.

-We don't need to rehearse the scene, you know.
+We don't need to rehearse the scene, you know?

-And he just keeps exaduring me, and I'm thinking, this guy is relentless.
+And I'm thinking, this guy is relentless.

-I'm like, Al, just go to the right, I'll tilt my head to the right, you know, just trying to be funny and make light of it.
+You know, just trying to be funny and make light of it.

-And finally I'm like, just to get him off just to get him off me.
+And finally, I'm like, just to get him off, just to get him off me.

-It's like he just was so focused on that one thing.
+It's like, he just was so focused on that one thing.

-And so finally I'm just like, okay, let's rehearse the kiss, okay?
+And so finally, I'm just like, okay, let's rehearse the kiss, okay?

-And he comes in and he just literally puts his hand on the back of my neck and he comes in and he just does it so fast and he just puts his mouth on my mouth and he sticks his time in my mouth.
+And he comes in and he just literally puts his hand on the back of my neck and he comes in and he just does it so fast and he just puts his mouth on my mouth and he sticks his tongue in my mouth.

-And it happens so fast, Sean that it's like, you know, when you're not ready for something, and I call him I call him fishless to this day because his mouth was just wet, and it was so disgusting.
+And I call him, I call him fishlets to this day because his mouth was just wet and it was so disgusting.

 That's so disgusting.

-I was so angry, and I just turned around and I walked out of air, and I just was looking for a bathroom because I just wanted to wash my mouth out.
+And I just was looking for a bathroom because I just wanted to wash my mouth out.

 And I was just mad.